Four days later

 Damien ignored all the commotion in the busy market, concentrating on the street leading into the center of the square between the tailor’s shop and the potter’s shop.

-It had taken Damien one day’s travel to get to Acquitaine, and then two more days of earnest listening to the local gossip to find out all he needed to know about Lady Aurora’s habits.
+It had taken Damien two days of travel to get to Acquitaine, and then a mere day of earnest listening to the local gossip to find out all he needed to know about Lady Aurora’s habits.
 The owner of the Boar’s Inn certainly liked to hear himself talk.
 Damien never heard someone go so long without taking a breath between words in his whole life.
 It had been simple to discover Lady Aurora came into the village weekly to visit with her people.

 Damien also heard many stories about Lady Aurora’s mother, Margaret.
 She had been a cruel lady, vain in her beauty and cold in her demeanor.
 It was told she had men killed on the spot for looking at her in any manner that displeased her.
 It was said she poisoned any woman who was more beautiful than she.
 It was whispered she set homes on fire if their owners did not pay their taxes exactly when she demanded them.